S-Retr0/learning-git/README.md

 - When unsure what's best, multiple versions of the same feature can be developed on separate branches and then compared.

 ### Creating a New Branch (git branch)
 For now, we only have one branch, which is the default called `master`.
-Let's check if it's true (the current branch you're in is always marked with a `*`)
+Let's check if it's true (the current branch you're in is always marked with a `*`):
 ```
 $ git branch
 * master
 ```
-If we use the `-a` option we can check the remote branches too
+If we use the `-a` option we can check the remote branches too:
 ```
 $ git branch -a
 * master
   remotes/origin/master
 ```
-Let's add a new branch to work on and call it `test_branch`
+Let's add a new branch to work on and call it `test_branch`:
 ```
 $ git branch test_branch
 $ git branch